impuremaths/impuremaths.github.io/_posts/2020-02-22-why-trade-stock-options.md

 1. To exploit psychological inefficiencies, including rare-event overestimation and risk non-neutrality,
 2. To exploit inefficiencies in accepted market regulations, including lending requirements and short-inaccessibility,
-3. To profit from diversification by converting it into a tangible financial asset.
+3. To tangibly monetize diversification.

 ### Psychological inefficiencies